GreenIron/FAA-NLP-Project/README.md

 RAG is well-suited when there is a large and well-defined usage domain/corpus.
 It does better than a pure LLM hallucination ([Retrieval Augmentation Reduces Hallucination in Conversation](https://arxiv.org/abs/2104.07567)) and providing sourced answers (by design unlike LLMs).
 See [nlp book](https://www.oreilly.com/library/view/natural-language-processing/9781098136789/) for a good introduction.
 I picked [haystack.deepset.ai](https://haystack.deepset.ai/) over other ones similar free solutions ([SciPhi-AI](https://github.com/SciPhi-AI/R2R), [LlamaIndex](https://www.llamaindex.ai/).

-I initially explored options to fine-tune the LLM, but the cost even for a 7B LLM was not acceptable for a pet project.
-Most importantly I didn't have the appropriate data for fine-tuning and developping such a dataset was out of scope.
+I initially explored options to fine-tune the LLM, but I dropped the idea because of the cost for 7B LLM and I didnt have appropriate data for fine-tuning (e.g. alpaca).

 #### [Gemini](./55_Gemini.ipynb)

 ##### Zero-shot with no context window
-I used the Gemini with no context to ask a series of aeronautic questions.
+I used the Gemini with no context to ask a series of questions within the previous usage domain.

 ##### Zero-shot with context window
 Gemini 1.5 accepts windows of 1M long tokens, which makes it possible to use the dataset from DRS or complete ACs.
 This approach proved to be a dead-end for understandable reasons (a LLM cannot compete with a vector database).